screepers/node-screeps-api/docs/Websocket_endpoints.md

  * This list is clearly not exhaustive and comes from empirical observations.
  * If you want to add more data, feel free to make a pull request.

+## Shards

+Any subscription taking a room name is different on servers with shards, the room name should be prefixed with the shard name ex `shard0/E0N0`

 ## Subscribing to web sockets endpoints